konrad-jamrozik/droidmate/README.md

 This file explains:

 - What is DroidMate and how it works.
-- How to build and test DroidMate.
+- How to build, test and run DroidMate.
 - How to setup an IDE for development.
 - How to navigate DroidMate sources and technical documentation.